 - stamp of one of the tools young Darwin used during his voyage

-- stamp of an animal Darwin meet on a particular island
+- stamp of an animal Darwin met on a particular island

 - stamp shows HMS Beagle.
 The ship that cared recently graduated naturalist Charles Darwin around

-One of the sets looks a bit different from other three.
+One of the sets looks a bit different from the other three sets.